Estonia, Latvia, and Lithuania are called the Baltic States, a grouping based on geopolitical rather than linguistic similarity.

 Another example: in Lithuanian, the word “saulė” (sun) is feminine.
 Similarly, in Latvian, the word “saule” (sun) is also feminine.
 In Estonian, the corresponding word (“päike”) has no gender.

-The Foreign Service Institute ranks languages in 4 categories according to how difficult they are for English speakers to learn.
+The Foreign Service Institute ranks languages into 4 categories according to how difficult they are for English speakers to learn.

 Grammatical cases are one of the difficult aspects of learning either Lithuanian, Latvian or Estonian.
 Lithuanian and Latvian each have 7 grammatical cases, and Estonian has 14 grammatical cases.